SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 ### Start Consul running locally in Development Mode:

-**Important**: Never run a Consul agent in Development mode in production.
+**IMPORTANT**: Never run a Consul agent in Development mode in production.
 This guide is strictly for a proof-of concept and testing implementation.

 Start your local consul agent and node by running:
 `consul agent -dev -node *NAME*`